Citroen C4 Cactus review - Reliability and safety

 Citroen reliability appears to be improving, but the C4 Cactus only has a four-star rating in Euro NCAP crash tests

 Even so, the crossover offers most of the kit you’d expect from a thoroughly modern family car.
-Automated parking, a reversing camera, hill start assist, six airbags, tyre pressure monitors and cruise control all feature, so there’s still scope for gremlins to take hold.
+Equipment such as a reversing camera, hill start assist, six airbags, tyre pressure monitors and cruise control all feature, so there’s still scope for gremlins to take hold.

-While the C4 Cactus is still a relatively new model, it shares a lot of running gear with other Citroens.
-It sits on an extended version of the platform that underpins the Citroen C3 supermini and the upmarket DS 3 hatchback, while the standard touchscreen is similar to the one found in the 308 hatch from sister brand Peugeot.
+A lot of the kinks should hopefully have been ironed out by now: after all, the C4 Cactus has been in production for a while, and it uses a lot of technology that’s been featured across multiple Citroen models.
+It sits on an extended version of the platform that underpins the Citroen C3 supermini, while the standard touchscreen is similar to the one found in the 308 hatch from sister brand Peugeot.

 Car group tests

-One byproduct of cutting 200kg from the kerbweight compared to the C4 hatch is that consumables such as the brake pads and tyres should function better for longer.
+One byproduct of cutting 200kg from the kerbweight compared to the previous generation C4 hatch is that consumables such as the brake pads and tyres should function better for longer.

 Unfortunately, by producing a simpler car, Citroen has achieved a disappointing result in Euro NCAP crash tests.
-The C4 Cactus scored only four out of five stars in the independent assessments, with a low rating in the safety assist category.
+The C4 Cactus scored only four out of five stars in the independent assessments when it was tested in 2014, with a low rating in the safety assist category.

 Still, the rest of the Citroen’s standard safety kit is well up to the class benchmark, and includes six airbags, stability control and cruise control with a programmable speed limiter.